Lynx-Chicago game preview

-Preview: The Lynx (15-13) will try to even the season series with the Sky after a 86-66 loss to Atlanta at Target Center on Sunday.
-The loss was the third straight — and sixth in the past 10 games — for the Lynx .
-Chicago (10-18), which is four games out of the eighth playoff spot, lost at Atlanta 89-74 on Friday.
-The Sky defeated the Lynx 77-63 in Chicago on July 7, making nine of 17 three-point attempts to fuel the victory.
+Preview: The Lynx (17-14), looking to rebound from an 81-72 loss to Seattle on Sunday at Target Center, are in seventh place in the playoff standings but only one game behind fourth-place Connecticut and Los Angeles.
+The top four teams get a first-round bye.
+Chicago (11-20) is coming off an 82-75 loss at Connecticut on Sunday.
+The Lynx defeated the Sky 85-64 in Chicago on Aug.
+7 to even the season series.
+Chicago won the first meeting of the season 77-63 on July 7 at Chicago.
+The teams have split the past six meetings.

-Players to watch: Lynx C Sylvia Fowles needs 29 rebounds to pass her own franchise single-season record of 354, set last season.
-Fowles had 17 points and 10 rebounds Sunday, her league-high 17th double-double of the season.
-All-Star Allie Quigley leads the Sky in scoring (15.9) and is fourth among starters in the WNBA in three-point field goal percentage (43.0).
-G Diamond DeShields is averaging 13.6 points, while G Courtney Vandersloot is averaging 12 points and a league-best 8.4 assists.
+Players to watch: Lynx C Sylvia Fowles needs 35 rebounds to break the WNBA single-season record of 403 rebounds.
+G Allie Quigley leads the Sky in scoring (16 points per game) and is shooting 42.8 percent from three-point range.
+G Courtney Vandersloot leads the WNBA with 8.6 assists per game.

-Numbers: In the past three games, the Lynx have shot 25 percent (9-for-36) from three-point range, while their three opponents — Los Angeles, Seattle and Atlanta— made 32 of 70 attempts (45.7 percent). … The 13 losses are the most for the Lynx since the 2010 season.
+Numbers: Vandersloot is No. 10 on the WNBA’s career assist list with 1,358. … The Sky has lost eight consecutive games in Minnesota, last winning here in 2010.

-Injuries: Lynx F Rebekkah Brunson (nose) will not play.
-Sky G Jamierra Faulkner (ACL), injured in Chicago's loss at Dallas on July 3, will miss the rest of the season.
+Roster moves: The Lynx waived reserve F Endy Miyem on Monday and are expected to sign a player Tuesday.

 JOEL RIPPEL